incoresemi/river_core/docs/source/overview.rst

    dependencies, download artifacts, create necessary directories, parse and capture the plugin specific parameters present in the ``config.ini``  etc.

 2. **Gen**: This stage is where the actual tests are generated.
-RIVER CORE uses the inherent pytest framework to run parallelized commands.
+RiVer Core uses the inherent pytest framework to run parallelized commands.
 Using pytest, enables using default report templates which are quite verbose and helpful in debugging as well.